SAP/sap-btp-service-operator/README.md

      Note that the pre-delete job is only visible for approximately one minute after the job execution is completed.

-     If you don't have the access to the pre-delete job, use kubectl to view details about the failed resource and check its status.
+     If you don't have an access to the pre-delete job, use kubectl to view details about the failed resource and check its status.
-     To debug resource run: 'kubectl describe <resource_type> <resource_name>' (check for deletion timestamp to be sure the resource tried to be deleted)
+     To debug resource, run 'kubectl describe <resource_type> <resource_name>' (check for the deletion timestamp to verify that the resource was being deleted)

 ## Contributions